 Thread the larger end through the bottom.

-Pull the silk.
+Pull the larger end of the tie.
 Do not strangle it!
-Pull the shorter end to the top so the tie sits beautifully.
+Then pull the shorter end to the top so the tie sits beautifully.

 So you’ve mastered the Windsor knot.
 Up next: how to tie a bow tie.